 We like to top our pizza with fire-roasted tomatoes, pepperoni, yellow pepper, onion, mushrooms, and fresh basil leaves.
 Feel free to get creative and prepare your own!

-- 2 cups of canned fire-roasted tomatoes, pureed and then strained through a mesh colander
+- 2 cups fire-roasted tomatoes pureed and then strained through a mesh colander

 - Preheat the oven to 350 degrees Fahrenheit.